Open menu

 • The National Museum of Korean Literature – Competition Honorable Mention

-Nestled in the hillside of Bukhan mountain, the National Museum of Korean Literature sits timelessly in the landscape overlooking the Eunpeyong New Town, anchoring the cultural cluster of important museums and art institutions that are emerging in the northwest of central Seoul.
+Nestled in the hillside of Bukhan mountain, the National Museum of Korean Literature (NMKL) overlooks the Eunpeyong New Town, an emerging cultural sector in the northwest of Seoul.

 Project Gallery